How to Establish an Instant Connection With Your Self-Improvement Audience

 You can also warm up your language by using contractions, sentence fragments, ellipses to show when there’s a pause in your thoughts, and colloquialisms.
 In other words, write like you speak.

 4. Read it out loud.

 Admit it, you skip this step sometimes.
-It’s really important that you don’t, especially in the self-help industry.
+It’s really important that you don’t, especially in the self-improvement industry.
 Reading your piece aloud will show you where your piece isn’t working and why it isn’t working.

 It will reveal if the language is confusing, if your logic is disorganized, if your words are stilted, or if your sentences are too long.
 Any of these can kill the connection with your reader.
 Reading your piece out loud is the easiest way to discover these problems, and will help you get your promotion in great shape faster.

 Above all, remember that you’re having a conversation with your reader, not giving a lecture.
 Keep these tips in mind and you’ll create a warm and trusting relationship with your reader.
-And in the self-help industry, that sells.
+And in the self-improvement industry, that sells.

 Secrets of Writing for the Self-Improvement Market: Creating a Path to Personal Success